SCCapstone/DJ-VJ/.github/README.md

 `pipenv install`
 `pipenv run python main.py`

+#### Note
+We've been running into issues with the pipenv environment, as it's difficult to hard-install PortAudio, which is necessary for aubio to run.
+If the pipenv file does not work, you can still run our program by running the following commands:
+`pip install aubio`
+`pip install pyaudio (for Mac OSX brew install portaudio then pip install pyaudio, for Linux sudo apt-get portaudio)` `pip install open-cv`
+`pip install numpy`
+`python3 main.py`

 ### Style Testing
 This repo follows the [Pylint](https://www.pylint.org/) style guide.
 To test adherence to the guide, first download Pylint (`pip install pylint`), then navigate to any python file an execute the command:
 `pylint filename.py`, where filename.py is the name of the file you are testing.